OpenSWATH

 MS1 and IPF parameters

-Furthermore, if you wish to use MS1 information, use the -use_ms1_traces flag, assuming that your input data contains an MS1 map in addition to the SWATH data.
+Furthermore, if you wish to use MS1 information, use the -enable_ms1 true flag, assuming that your input data contains an MS1 map in addition to the SWATH data.
 This is generally recommended.
-If you would like to enable IPF transition-level scoring and your spectral library was generated according to the IPF instructions, you should set the -enable_uis_scoring flag.
+If you would like to enable IPF transition-level scoring and your spectral library was generated according to the IPF instructions, you should set the -enable_ipf true flag and the -Scoring:Scores:use_uis_scores to use unique ion signature scores for peptidoform identification.

 Example